Youths gradually taking rightful place in politics – Adamu Aliyu

-Adamu Aliyu, PhD, an aspirant to the position of North Central Zonal Youth leader in the All Progressives Congress (APC), in this interview told MUHAMMAD TANKO SHITTU, the motivation behind his aspiration, expresses optimism that the convention will hold come 26th March 2022 and sundry issues.
+Adamu Aliyu, PhD, an aspirant to the position of North Central Zonal Youth leader in the All Progressives Congress (APC), in this interview, told MUHAMMAD TANKO SHITTU, the motivation behind his aspiration, expresses optimism that the convention will hold Saturday and sundry issues.

 Excerpts: